MohamedHadjAmeur/ANETAC/README.md

 ## Description

-ANETAC is an English-Arabic named entity transliteration and classification dataset (https://arxiv.org/abs/1907.03110).
+ANETAC is an English-Arabic named entity transliteration and classification dataset (https://arxiv.org/abs/1907.03110) built from freely available parallel translation corpora.
 The dataset contains 79,924 English-Arabic named entities along with their respective classes that can be either a Person, a Location, or an Organization.

 An example of the instances present in the dataset are provided in the below Table:
 ![Cat](https://github.com/MohamedHadjAmeur/ANETC-Arabic-Named-Entity-Transliteration-and-Classification-Dataset/blob/master/image.png)